Long Silver Poems. These are the most popular long Silver by PoetrySoup Members. You can search for long Silver poems by poem length and keyword.

 to frolic away the evening

-but I was chained to the Dinner chair...
+but I was chained to her electric chair...

-gazing into a saucer filled with devil spears..
+gazing into a saucer filled with green devil spears..

 At times I sat so long the food would harden

 her sweetness trapped between rows of bitter things..